 Although not all encompassing, the preceding bullets summarize issues that must be addressed in an airport wildlife management plan.
 The effectiveness of an airport wildlife control program is dependent on a science-based formal risk assessment and management planning process.
 The cost associated with developing the risk assessment and management plan will be recovered as efficiency gains are realized.

 Perhaps even more important is the value provided by a formal, documented plan should legal action be taken by an air carrier following a damaging wildlife strike incident.
-It is also useful and cost effective to include in the planning process a professional biologist who has experience in wildlife hazard management.
+It is also useful and cost-effective to include a professional biologist who has experience with wildlife hazard management plans.

 Issues associated with natural science applications can be much more complex than first assumed, and current knowledge of effective wildlife management strategies and tactics is crucial to a successful plan.
 Finally, an airport wildlife management plan must be signed-off by the management team, demonstrating support and commitment for the program.